ajmcmiddlin/your-first-haskell-app/slides/the-app.md

 <!-- Parley is an example of a web application only.
 No thought has been given to -->
 <!-- protection from malicious users. -->

+## Operations

+ - Add to a topic
+ - View comments for a topic
+ - List topics